fisherynwa/multi_pfa/README.txt

 	One way to do so, for K, is a possible inspection of the obtained eigenvalues, i.e., to plot the eigenvalues.
 The software returns a list for each baseline-category logit.
 	 For example, in our data analysis, "multi.pfa.maldi$fdp_class.1_class.3$Lamba".
-	 The object lamba contains all related eigenvalues.
+	 The object lambda contains all related eigenvalues.

      Regarding the rejection thresholds, our practice shows that a promising way to select them by considering a huge grid of thresholds.